Stellantis Poissy Plant: History

 Poissy was liberated by the Americans on 26 August 1944 after several days of bombardment and civilian casualties, notably on 18 August.
 Ford's boss, Maurice Dollfus was promptly arrested on suspicion of collaboration and transferred to Drancy.
 However, his release came quite quickly and the plant switched to supporting the allied war effort.
-Initially the government mandated Poissy to produce the light trucks that it had been produced before the war, and in 1946 production commenced of the Ford F698W 5 ton truck known as the “Poissy”.
+Initially, the government mandated Poissy to produce the light trucks that it had produced before the war, and in 1946 production commenced of the Ford F698W 5 ton truck known as the “Poissy”.
 Also in 1946, Poissy reverted to producing the smaller engined 2,225 cc V-8 engined Matford based model, albeit with improved suspension and brakes.
 The car was known in France as the Ford 13CV, although subsequently it is also called more formally the Ford F-472 and, after the first 300 had been produced, the Ford F-472A.
 The 4,270 cars produced in 1947 were well short of Ford's ambitions for the new plant ten years earlier, but with basic materials in short supply and customers short of money, in the late 1940s none of the French auto-makers experienced a rapid return to pre-war volumes.

 In much of industry, including the auto-industry, the immediate post-war years were characterised by industrial unrest, and Ford's Poissy plant was badly affected.
 Nevertheless, in October 1948 the North American designed Ford Vedette, still powered by the company's familiar V8 2158 cc engine, made its first appearance at a Paris Motor Show: this quickly became Poissy's principal model and during the early 1950s it certainly sold better than the aged Ford F-472A had.
 Nevertheless, François Lehideux who took over from Maurice Dollfus in January 1950 was known to be dissatisfied with aspects of the new car.
 Sales volumes were disappointing, and although the engine was produced in-house and final assembly took place at the Poissy plant, other components and sub-assemblies were bought in which was believed to make production vulnerable to supplier problems.
 Scope for improvement was limited by shortage of investment cash and the limited market for cars with engines above 2 litres in size in a country where the tax regime heavily penalised larger engines.
 Nevertheless, a new V8 model for Ford of France was pencilled in for 1954.